dominodatalab/domino-training-wine-quality/README.md

 -->

 4. Next, navigate to *Data Plane & Hardware*.
-Again, you'll see Small is the default Hardware tier because of what we set in our Project Settings.
-We'll keep it as Small for this Workspace.
+Again, you'll see *Small* is the default hardware tier because of what we set in our *Project Settings*.
+We'll keep it as *Small* for this Workspace.

 5. Click *Launch* now.